M2TNAH/tei_intermediaire_maths/README.md

    - a title; a presentation of the legend; the names of the authors (italics indicate a pseudonym); the page number(s) of their contributions; this number may be in bold if it is an answer, otherwise it is a question.

 The XML file is written according to the DTD to check the logic.
+(I've filled in a few tags to show how TEI works in relation to the scanned samples.)

 ---